wuhanstudio/k8s-istio-https/README.md

 kubectl apply -f 3-http-apps.yaml
 ```

-Of course, it's required to change the DNS record of your registered domains.
+Of course, it's required to change the DNS record of your registered domains (e.g. A record for *.wuhanstudio.uk).
 You can find the gateway IP address here:

 ```
 $ kubectl get svc -n istio-system